 This popover recipe makes perfect light, airy and fluffy popovers.
 The recipe requires only 5 ingredients too!

 What do you make when you need a quick and easy pastry to serve in the morning?
 Or a side to serve with dinner?
 Popovers are the answer!
 They go well with jam and coffee in the morning as well as savory meat dishes for supper.

 Why this recipe works: This popover recipe only requires 5 ingredients.
 It can be made in a popover tin or a muffin tin.
 The popovers are guaranteed to turn out big, fluffy and delicious!

 Overview: How to make popovers

 - Make the batter: In one bowl whisk together flour and salt.
 In a separate bowl, whisk together milk, eggs and 1 Tbs melted butter.
+Add dry ingredients to wet ingredients and stir just until combined.
 Let mixture rest 10 to 15 minutes.

 - Prepare popover tin: Place 1 teaspoon melted butter in each cup of a popover tin.

 - Preheat oven to 425 F: Place popover tin in the oven while it’s preheating.

 - Bake the popovers: Remove pan from oven and divide batter among the cups (each about half full).
 Bake at 425 F for 20 minutes then decrease temperature to 350 F and bake for 10 to 15 minutes.
 Popovers are done when they are golden brown.

 Pro tip: Letting the batter rest for 10 to 15 minutes while the oven preheats. allows the gluten to relax.
 Too much gluten will prevent the popovers from rising.